ClevelandPeople.Com

 Profiles of Japanese in Cleveland and Northeast Ohio

-If you know of a Cleveland Japanese who should be profiled,
+If you know of a Cleveland Japanese person who should be profiled,

 please let us know.